What legal documents do in-home caregivers need before starting?

 - Healthcare Power of Attorney - This type of Power of Attorney allows the principal to choose a trusted individual or entity to make medical decisions on their behalf if they are incapacitated.

-- Power of Attorney for Child - If you are the parent of a child receiving care from a caregiver, this document will grant the caregiver or another person legal authority to make decisions on your child’s behalf.
+- Power of Attorney for Child - If you are the parent of a child receiving care from a caregiver, this document will grant the caregiver or another person legal authority to make decisions on your and your child's behalf.

 - Advance Directive - The Advance Directive allows a person to state their preferences for healthcare services, such as declining resuscitation efforts, and end-of-life care generally.
 It also allows them to appoint a person who will make sure their healthcare preferences are met.